jarondlk/jaronchai-blog/pages/uses.markdown

 * Apple iPad Pro 11-inch 2018 (1st generation)
 * Samsung Portable SSD T5 (500GB): Acts as a Time Machine for the MacBook, as a Document and Media Archive.

+The softwares the I use concurrently with these devices will be discuss in the follwing sections.

 ### Stationaries

 #### Muji Customizable Journal